amd/Quark/docs/source/onnx/config/calibration_methods.rst

 Entropy Calibration Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Entropy calibration method determines the quantization parameters by considering the entropy algorithm of each tensor’s distribution.
+The Entropy calibration method determines the quantization parameters by considering the entropy algorithm of each tensor's distribution.

 NonOverflow Calibration Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~